sebperre/calculator/README.md

 ## Usage

-Install the code and open index.html
+Download the code and open index.html

 ## License